COGS169/cogs169/pages/syllabus.md

 - You may resubmit as many times as you like before the deadline
 - Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours.
 - No late assignments accepted after 48 hours.

-Research papers:
-- For the proposal and final report, submissions will occur on Gradescope
-- For group submissions, submit a single PDF per group and ensure each group member is added to the submission on Gradescope

-Podcast/Videos:
-- Proposal submission will occur on Gradescope (One PDF submission per group; ensure each group member is added on Gradescope)
-- Final videos will be submitted on Canvas (either file or URL to recording(s))

 #### Presentations (*optional for extra credit*)